-CUI Coatings, insulation, and jacketing are typically replaced on an 8-15 year cycle for liquid applied coatings and on a 15 to 30 year cycle for TSA in CUI service.
+CUI Coatings, insulation and jacketing are typically replaced on an 8-15 year cycle for liquid applied coatings and on a 15 to 30 year cycle for Thermal Spray Aluminum (TSA).

 And this is what we see in real life.